Table of Contents

 - Tracking canvassing results to evaluate the effectiveness of the campaign’s messaging and outreach efforts.

-- Training volunteers on how to engage with voters and pivot conversation to issues that will mobilize them to the ballots.
+- Training volunteers on how to engage with voters and pivot the conversation to issues that will mobilize them to the ballots.

 Voter outreach